aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/concepts.md

 For this chapter we have excluded the expressions right-turn and left-turn as they have different meanings in different hand-way systems.
 We have chosen to adopt cross-traffic and kerb-side-turn instead.

 *cross-traffic-turn*: a vehicle movement to exit the current traffic stream direction that requires crossing the flow in the opposite way.
-If a busway or a bike lane is present near the medium, there is also conflict the BRT vehicles or bicycles going straight in the same way as in opposite way.
+If a busway or a bike lane is present near the medium, there is also conflict with BRT vehicles or bicycles going straight in the same way as in opposite way.

 *kerb-side-turn*: a vehicle movement to exit the current traffic stream direction that normally does not cross any vehicle flow.
 This movement conflicts with people on the side walk in both ways and if the road abridges curb-side busway or a curbside bike-lane, there is conflict with that traffic as well.

-*u-turn* (this is the usual concept, included here only for completeness, as this is not always obvious for non-native speakers): a vehicle movement to join  the traffic stream in the opposite way of the direction it is current flow.
+*u-turn* (this is the usual concept, included here only for completeness, as this is not always obvious for non-native speakers): a vehicle movement to join  the traffic stream in the opposite way of the direction of its current flow.
 Depending on the width of the medium this movement can be less conflicting than the cross-traffic-turn or more conflicting as the speed has to be lower.
-This movement is sometimes moved away from the intersection where other movements are allowed, creating another intersection exclusively for it.
+For this reason, u-turns are sometime prohibited at existing intersections and promoted away from the intersection, creating another intersection exclusively for it.
 Due to road geometry restriction or other considerations, this movement eventually is channelized to start from a waiting area from the curb-side of the road, in which case it will conflict with both flows in the same way a cross-traffic-turn from a perpendicular street would.

 ![turns-example-right-hand](img/right-side-driving-turns.png "Example of cross-traffic-turn \(green car\), kerb-side-turn\(blue car\), u-turn without space \(red car\), u-turn with space \(pink car\) for right driving way as in China, US, Brazil and Continental Europe")
 ![turns-example-left-hand](img/left-side-driving-turns.png "Example of cross-traffic-turn \(green car\), kerb-side-turn\(blue car\), u-turn without space \(red car\), u-turn with space \(pink car\) for left driving way as in India, Indonesia, South-Africa, Tanzania, Australia and UK")